Mont Blanc (dessert): Sweet puréed chestnuts with whipped cream

 Urbain Dubois called the dish chestnut pureé with cream in 1871, and purée de marrons à la crème in 1876.
 Other names include montblanc (1885), torche aux marrons, which was considered an Alsatian dish (1885, 1892), and marrons chantilly (1889, 1901).

 An essay in 1889 recalls the trends on desserts of the past 60 years.
 It tells that once there was a patissier in Paris who created cakes called monts-blancs, made of chestnut purée and whipped cream; it came into fashion, but the fad soon went away.

 Mont Blanc made on a meringue base is described in an 1892 Swiss cookbook La cuisine des familles, as a kind of vacherin cake.
-The base of vacherins are made of almond paste with egg whites, formed into a cup and baked.
+The base of vacherins is made of almond paste with egg whites, formed into a cup and baked.
 Vacherin aux marrons is filled with chestnut vermicelli alternating with whipped cream; another version uses a baked meringue as the base.

 Mont-Blanc aux marrons in Escoffier's Guide Culinaire in 1903 is a typical nid de marrons-styled recipe, with the advice to pile the whipped cream up irregularly to imitate a rugged mountain.

 Mont Blanc's Italian name "montebianco" as a dessert (not the mountain), is a loan translation from the French term "mont-blanc".
 The term was in use as early as 1900.

 The Swiss German word "Vermicelles" (de), a loanword from French, refers to a dessert of chestnut puree.
 Terms "Vermicelles" and "Vermicelles mit Schlagrahm" referring to Mont Blanc were in use by the mid-20th century.
 There are earlier instances of the word from 1868 for some kind of confection, but lack definition.